Sonqo/kubernetes-sclmng/README.md

-# On-load Scalable MongoDB on Kubernetes
+# Scalable MongoDB on Kubernetes

 Official repository for: